 “Signed copies arrived with the clock,” I said.
 “Have a read.
 It’s hilarious?”

-“Probably too near the truth for my liking,” said dad.
+“Probably too near the truth for my liking,” said Dad.
 “What happened to Mark’s racing posters?”

 “Still there,” I said.
 “We beefed up the air-conditioning.
 They are above the false ceiling we installed to hide the ductwork. and we included your bottle club idea.”